 ✅ How to Use:

-- Oral Consumption: Take 500-1000 mg of curcumin extract per day or add ½ to 1 teaspoon of turmeric powder to meals.
+- Oral Consumption: Take 500–1000 mg of curcumin extract per day (standardized to 95% curcuminoids) or include ½ to 1 teaspoon of turmeric powder in meals.
+For better absorption, pair it with black pepper or healthy fats.

-- Turmeric Tea: Add turmeric and black pepper to warm water or milk for enhanced absorption.
+- Turmeric Tea: Add turmeric and black pepper to warm water or plant-based milk for a soothing, anti-inflammatory drink.

 6. Onions (Allium cepa)